timgit/pg-boss/docs/usage.md

 Publish a job that should start after a number of seconds from now, or after a specific date time.

-This is a convenience verion of `publish()` with the `startAfter` option assigned.
+This is a convenience version of `publish()` with the `startAfter` option assigned.

 ### `publishOnce(name, data, options, key)`

 Publish a job with a unique key to make sure it isn't processed more than once.
 Any other jobs published during this archive interval with the same queue name and key will be rejected.

-This is a convenience verion of `publish()` with the `singletonKey` option assigned.
+This is a convenience version of `publish()` with the `singletonKey` option assigned.

 ### `publishThrottled(name, data, options, seconds [, key])`

 Only allows one job to be published to the same queue within a number of seconds.
 In this case, the first job within the interval is allowed, and all other jobs within the same interval are rejected.

-This is a convenience verion of `publish()` with the `singletonSeconds` and `singletonKey` option assigned.
+This is a convenience version of `publish()` with the `singletonSeconds` and `singletonKey` option assigned.
 The `key` argument is optional.

 ### `publishDebounced(name, data, options, seconds [, key])`

-Like, `publishThrottled()`, but instead of rejecting if a job is already published in the current interval, it will try to add the job to the next interval is one hasn't already been published.
+Like, `publishThrottled()`, but instead of rejecting if a job is already published in the current interval, it will try to add the job to the next interval if one hasn't already been published.

-This is a convenience verion of `publish()` with the `singletonSeconds`, `singletonKey` and `singletonNextSlot` option assigned.
+This is a convenience version of `publish()` with the `singletonSeconds`, `singletonKey` and `singletonNextSlot` option assigned.
 The `key` argument is optional.

 ## `subscribe()`